vonnieda/dimple_db/docs/SYNC_ENGINE.md

 Each replica stores one or more change files in the storage.

-Each change file contains one record from the ZV_CHANGE table, representing one or more column updates to an entity.
+Each change file contains a `RemoteChangeRecord` which combines:
+- One record from the ZV_CHANGE table (change metadata)
+- Associated records from ZV_CHANGE_FIELD table (individual field changes)

 ## Directory Structure